min2ha/ukwa-site/content/target/60588160/index.en.md

   "date": "2016-10-04T12:00:00",
   "open_access": true,
   "target_url": "http://www.tilingsearch.org/",
-  "description": "This database has three aims:\r\nProvide a comprehensive collection of high quality images of geometric tiling patterns;\r\nProvide a means of locating images by means of their geometric properties;\r\nProvide an authoritative source for such patterns.", "end_date": null,
+  "description": "This database has three aims:\nProvide a comprehensive collection of high quality images of geometric tiling patterns;\nProvide a means of locating images by means of their geometric properties;\nProvide an authoritative source for such patterns.", "end_date": null,
   "title": "Tilingsearch.org",
   "record_id": "20161004T120000/fBNKR7pzuiYSu6UfW39BSw==",